AP Top 25 Takeaways: Georgia becomes 1st major upset victim

 “They did a really good job swarming the football,” Texas quarterback Sam Ehlinger said.

-AROUND THE COUNTRY: Do not pencil in another Big 12 championship game rematch between Oklahoma and Texas.
+AROUND THE COUNTRY: Who had Oklahoma-Texas with more defense than Florida-LSU? … At the halfway mark, who is your Heisman Trophy front-runner?
+Tagovailoa threw his first interception of the season — and four more touchdown passes against Texas A&M to give him a 27-to-1 ratio.
+Joe Burrow threw three TD passes against the Gators and is at 25-to-3 TDs to INTs.
+LSU is at Alabama Nov.
+9. … USC is 3-3 after a difficult opening six games.
+The Trojans still do not have an athletic director so there is no reason to expect a move soon on embattled coach Clay Helton, but nothing has happened to stop the march toward the inevitable. … Do not pencil in another Big 12 championship game rematch between Oklahoma and Texas.
 No. 22 Baylor, which improved to 6-0, and Iowa State, which has won two straight since losing on a last-second field goal to Baylor, look like legitimate contenders.
 At least for the second spot opposite Oklahoma … No team in the country is a better bet to play a close game than No. 17 Arizona State.
 The Sun Devils’ latest fantastic finish came against Washington State, with freshman quarterback Jayden Daniels leading a late game-winning touchdown drive.
 In two seasons under coach Herm Edwards, Arizona State is 6-2 in games decided by four points or fewer.
 The Sun Devils have played 14 games against Power Five teams the last two seasons and all but two of them have been decided by seven points or less. … No. 8 Wisconsin now has four shutouts after blanking Michigan State.
 The Badgers’ defense has scored as many touchdowns (four) as it has allowed.
 Badgers and Buckeyes in Columbus in two weeks. … At the other end of the Big Ten, Rutgers was shut out for the third time this season and has scored just seven points in four Big Ten games.
-Wisconsin does not play Rutgers so we will not see if it is possible for a team to score less than zero … The biggest upset you probably didn’t notice: Bowling Green, a 26½-point underdog, beat perennial MAC contender Toledo 20-7. … Tagovailoa threw his first interception of the season — and four more touchdown passes against Texas A&M to give him a 27-to-1 ratio.
-Still, pretty good. … The type of loss that gets a coach fired: Vanderbilt was wiped out at home by UNLV.
+Wisconsin does not play Rutgers so we will not see if it is possible for a team to score less than zero … Louisville has doubled its win total from last season under first-year coach Scott Satterfield after dropping 62 with a freshman quarterback on previously unbeaten No. 19 Wake Forest … The biggest upset you probably didn’t notice: Bowling Green, a 26½-point underdog, beat perennial MAC contender Toledo 20-7. … The type of loss that gets a coach fired: Vanderbilt was wiped out at home by UNLV.
 Commodores coach Derek Mason is in trouble with his team at 1-5.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://podcastone.com/AP-Top-25-College-Football-Podcast